MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationUserAssignmentSubmissionSubmittedResource.md

 Only teachers, students, and applications with application permissions can perform this operation.
 Resources are available to a teacher or an application with application permissions after a student submits it, and are available to the student after the teacher returns the submission.
 Teachers can leave notes in some resources.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationUserAssignmentSubmissionSubmittedResource](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUserAssignmentSubmissionSubmittedResource?view=graph-powershell-beta)

 ## SYNTAX